Lt. Col. David Walters receives Legion of Merit Meritorious Service Medal upon retirement

-Lt.
-Col. David Walters was awarded the Legion of Merit Meritorious Service Medal for his 27 years of service to the U.S. Army from Col. Jeremy St. Laurent, commander, 597th Transportation Brigade during a ceremony at Joint Base Langley-Eustis, Va.
-Sep.
+JOINT BASE LANGLEY-EUSTIS, Va.— Lt.
+Col. David Walters was awarded the Legion of Merit Meritorious Service Medal for his 27 years of service to the U.S. Army from Col. Jeremy St. Laurent, commander, 597th Transportation Brigade a ceremony here Sep.
 6.

+During his remarks, St. Laurent recognized Walters for being a caring and inspirational leader who took the time to sit down with troops and help them overcome personal challenges.

+Walters served as the 832nd Battalion Commander from July 2020 to November 2022.
+As 832nd Transportation Battalion commander, David commanded three Rapid Port Opening Elements and proved that his RPOEs are trained and ready to receive and process and move cargo forward in support of the warfighter in any conditions.

 |Date Taken: